Search and paginate

 }

-In this example we have selected all pages to generate a page for each 10 results with the urls /music/page-1/, /music/page-2/, /music/page-3/, etc. Every page uses the layout layouts/post-list.vto that will receive, among others, the variables results (with the array of results to show in this page) and pagination (with some useful info like the current page number or the total results).
+In this example, we selected all pages to generate a page for each 10 results with the urls /music/page-1/, /music/page-2/, /music/page-3/, etc. The generated pages use the layout layouts/post-list.vto with the variables results, pagination, etc.

 The Paginate plugin (enabled by default in Lume), exposes the paginate helper to ease this process.
-The previous example can be done in this simpler way:
+The previous example can be simplified as following:

 export const layout = "layouts/post-list.vto";